 To increase your chances of finding a job, you can study at a university or vocational university.
 If you are new to Sweden and have a profession where new personnel is greatly sought after, there are even more opportunities.
 Here you will find out how you can finance your studies.

 Study with student aid

-Student aid consists of grants and loans for studies from CSN.
-These may include studies in adult education, folk high schools, universities or vocational universities, and certain courses abroad.
-In some cases, you may even receive a higher grant from CSN to complete an upper-secondary education.
-The higher grant means that you do not have to take as much loans.
-On the CSN website, you can read more about the applicable regulations.
+Student aid is grants and loans for studies from CSN.
+These may include studies in adult education, folk high schools, universities or vocational universities, as well as for certain courses abroad.
+You can apply for student aid on the CSN website, where you can also read more about what regulations apply to you.

 Study with support from the Swedish Public Employment Service

 In some cases, you can receive financial support from the Swedish Public Employment Service to study at universities or vocational universities.
 This applies if you are enrolled in the Job and Development Programme or in the Introduction Programme.